Tuesday, August 16, 2022

 • No function modifier button

-• Prominent tune button on the touch screen.
+• Prominent tune button.

 • No Antenna 2 button